rofarrel/LSD-Explorer/README.md

 # LSD-Explorer-v1.4 (Windows Only)
 ### Last Update: May 3, 2020
-    * Twitter functionality currently suspended.
+    * Twitter functionality temporarily disabled.
 ![LSD Explorer](https://i.imgur.com/udwM9nJ.png)

 **If you are from a law school, please visit https://rofarrel.shinyapps.io/LSD-Explorer-v-1-4/ for a web version of the app.**